 3. The Bridal Party Concierge

 The wedding party often needs a lot of assistance throughout the day.
-The Bridal Party Concierge acts as their personal assistant, ensuring they have everything they need and stay on schedule.
+The Bridal Party Concierge acts as their personal assistant, making sure they stay on schedule and have everything they need.

 Responsibilities: